So you’re on Oahu, on vacation, and indulging in our incredibly diverse and delicious local dining scene.

 Post-hike reward: Indulge in a slice of the award-winning chocolate haupia pie from Ted’s Bakery (59-024 Kamehameha Hwy, near Sunset Beach).

 Location: End of Highway 93 (if arriving from Waianae); end of Highway 930 (if arriving from Haleiwa)

 Level of difficulty: Beginner and intermediate

 This trail winds around Kaena Point, the isolated northwestern tip of Oahu, following an old railroad bed.
 Within this wild stretch of coastline is the 59-acre Kaena Point Natural Area Reserve, home to many endemic and indigenous plants, nesting seabirds, Hawaiian monk seals and other native coastal species.
 Between November and April, you’ll see humpback whales off the coastline, breaching and playing in the warm Hawaiian waters.

-Post-hike reward: If you started in Waianae, treat yourself to fried ice cream at Hapa Grill in the Marketplace at Kapolei (590 Farrington Hwy).
+Post-hike reward: If you started in Waianae, treat yourself to some ice cream or cold sweet treats at Magnolia Ice Cream & Treats in Kapolei (91-5431 Kapolei Parkway).
 If you started from Haleiwa, cool off at Aoki’s Shave Ice (66-117 Kamehameha Hwy).

 Length: About a mile